Angela Pitt

+Angela Pitt supported Danielle Smith when she was running for leadership of the UCP.

+Pitt has been part of various committees including the Special Standing Committee on Members’ Services, Standing Committee on Legislative Offices as well as Standing Committee on Families and Communities among others.

 Deputy Speaker and Chair of Committees

-On May 21, 2019, Pitt was chosen by her peers to serve as Deputy Speaker and Chair of Committees in the 30th Alberta Legislature.
+On May 21, 2019, Pitt was chosen by her peers to serve as Deputy Speaker and Chair of Committees in the 30th Alberta Legislature, an office she currently holds.
+She was re-elected to this role for the 31st Alberta Legislature on June 20, 2023.

 Personal life

-Angela Pitt is married and has two children.
+Angela Pitt has two children.
 She holds a business administration diploma with a major in marketing from the Southern Alberta Institute of Technology (SAIT).
 Pitt was a small business owner and managed a special events company before her life in politics.
 She eventually sold her business to focus primarily on her political career.

-Controversies
+Political career

+Pitt has advocated that the Airdrie area have better transportation infrastructure as she’s described how “We see [an] overpass at Balzac is becoming a growing concern.
+Of course, the completion of the 40th Avenue interchange will alleviate so many pressures for the people of Airdrie and the surrounding area in the coming future”.